 The reset input does just what it says.
 It clears all the bits inside the register.

 The 1000 inside the shift register symbol is the location of the first bit of our shift register.
 If the shift register is thought as a train then this bit is the locomotive.
 The 1003 inside the symbol above is the last bit of the shift register.
 It is the caboose.
 Therefore, we can say that 1001 and 1002 are cars in between the locomotive and the caboose.
 They are intermediate bits.
-So, this shift register has 4 bits.(i.e. 1000,1001,1002,1003)
+So, this shift register has 4 bits. (i.e. 1000,1001,1002,1003)

-Let's examine an application to see why/how the shift register can be used.Imagine an ice-cream cone machine.
-There are 4 steps.
-First it is verified that the cone is not broken.
-Next ice cream is put inside the cone. (turn on output 500) Next peanuts are added. (turn on output 501) And finally sprinkles are added.(turn on output 502) A sensor is used to look at the bottom of the cone. (input 0000) If it is on then the cone is perfect and if its off then the cone is broken.
-An encoder tracks the cone going down the conveyor. (input 0001) A push button on the machine will clear the register. (input 0002) Here's what the ladder wolud look lile:
+Let's examine an application to see why/how the shift register can be used.

+broken.
+Next ice cream is put inside the cone. (turn on output 500) Next peanuts are dedd. (turn on output 501) And finally sprinkles are added. (turn on output 502) A sensor is sed to look at the bottom of the cone. (input 0000) If it is on then the cone is perfect and if off then the cone is broken.
+An encoder tracks the cone going down the conveyor. (input 0001) A push button on the machine will clear the register. (input 0002)

+Here's what the ladder would look like: